 Habitat Availability

 Microhabitat availability data were collected in the lower Lemhi River using line-transect survey techniques similar to those described by Favrot et al. (2018).
 Line-transect techniques can minimize measurement error and are more repeatable than visual techniques (McMahon et al. 1996; Stanfield and Jones 1998).
 Microhabitat availability data were collected during base-flow conditions in August 2019 and variables measured at each transect point corresponded to microhabitat use variables (described below).
-Points were placed each 1 m along a linear network of the lower Lemhi River from its confluence with Hayden Creek downstream to its confluence with the Salmon River, resulting in 53,119 points in total.
+Points were placed every meter along a linear network of the lower Lemhi River from its confluence with Hayden Creek downstream to its confluence with the Salmon River, resulting in 53,119 points in total.
 Each point was then categorized as occurring within a low, medium, or high sinuosity reach (calculated at the 500m reach scale) of the lower Lemhi River (Table 1).

 Table 1: The number of points within each sinousity category including the minimum and maximum sinuosity values for reach category.